JohnW876/johnwithey1/README.md

 ## UX
-The user types can be defined as one of the following: Art lovers, private and commercial art buyers, potential art agents and potential collaborators.
+The user types can be defined as one of the following: Art & Photography fans, private and commercial art/photography buyers, potential art/photo agents and potential collaborators.

 These groups make up the target audience and each user has a reason or need to visit the site.
 The site has been designed to meet those needs as well as the needs of the artist.